-We continued advancing our ongoing pivotal studies of tarcocimab, namely our paired Phase 3 studies GLEAM and GLIMMER in diabetic macular edema ("DME"), short-interval Phase 3 study DAYLIGHT in wet AMD, and Phase 3 study GLOW in non-proliferative diabetic retinopathy without DME ("NPDR" without DME).
+We continued advancing our ongoing pivotal studies of tarcocimab, namely our paired Phase 3 studies GLEAM and GLIMMER in diabetic macular edema ("DME"), short-interval Phase 3 study DAYLIGHT in wet AMD, Phase 3 study BEACON in Retinal Vein Occlusion ("RVO"), and Phase 3 study GLOW in non-proliferative diabetic retinopathy without DME ("NPDR" without DME).

-Looking across our development program for tarcocimab, our paired Phase 3 GLEAM and GLIMMER studies in DME, if successful, are designed to serve as the primary basis for a licensing application and potential regulatory approval of tarcocimab.
+Looking across our development program for tarcocimab, our paired Phase 3 GLEAM and GLIMMER studies in DME, if successful, are designed to serve as the primary basis for a Biologics License Application ("BLA"), and potential regulatory approval of tarcocimab.
 BEACON serves as the single pivotal study to support approval in macular edema following RVO.
 Our Phase 3 DAYLIGHT study and our Phase 3 GLOW study, if successful, would contribute data to support approvals in wet AMD and NPDR, respectively.
-All the studies are fully enrolled and expected to read out topline data within the next twelve months and, if successful, we plan to file a single Biologics License Application ("BLA") with the data across the program.
+All the studies are fully enrolled and expected to read out topline data within the next twelve months and, if successful, we plan to file a single BLA with the data across the program.